The 4-email secret to a nurture sequence that connects

 Body: "Last year, I poured three months of my life into crafting the 'ultimate' lead magnet.
 Late nights, sacrificed weekends, the works.
 The result?
 A whopping 17 downloads.
 Not 1,700.
 Not even 170.
 Seventeen.
 I felt like I was shouting brilliant advice into a void filled with indifference..."

-Why this works: It shows you've got battle scars.
-It differentiates you from the "overnight success" gurus.
-The specific details (three months, 17 downloads) make it real and relatable — proof you've walked the walk, not just empathy.
+This works because it shows you've got battle scars.
+It separates you from the "overnight success" crowd.
+The specific details (three months, 17 downloads) make it real and relatable.
+It's proof you've walked the walk, not just empathy.

 Email #2: The "Here's how I can help" email